gayeongpark/gayeongpark.github.io/_posts/2024-04-29-General-Concept.md

 author: Lantana Park
 ---

-# Type Systems
+# What is types in programming?

 Types in programming serve **to improve both the correctness and clarity of programming constructs**, such as variables, expressions, functions or modules.

-## What is type?
+## The role of Types

 - **Syntactic Role:**

-Types help the compiler or interpreter **differentiate between kinds of data**, allowing for the appropriate processing.
+Types help the compiler or interpreter **differentiate between kinds of data**, allowing for the appropriate processing and catching errors early during the development.

 TypeScript example,